viv92/SimulationOptimization_using_ReinforcementLearning/README.md

 ![Alt text](simpy_programs/results/meth.png?raw=true "Title")

-The publication resulting from the project can be found at [relative link](publication.pdf)
+The publication resulting from the project can be found [here](publication.pdf)

 ### Dependencies
 - Python 2.7